 Phi Zeta Research Emphasis Day Call for Abstracts

-Eligibility for Awards: SVM Graduate Students, Professional Students, Postdoctoral researchers or non-SVM students mentored by an SVM faculty member.
+SVM Graduate Students, Professional Students, Postdoctoral researchers, or non-SVM students mentored by an SVM faculty member.

-Posters presented by advanced studies students, professional students and postdoctoral researchers will be judged by a panel of SVM and non-SVM scientists for monetary prizes [1st ($300), 2nd ($200), 3rd ($100)] in 4 categories:
+Posters presented by advanced studies students, professional students and postdoctoral researchers will be judged by a panel of scientists for monetary prizes [1st ($150), 2nd ($100), 3rd ($75),] in four major categories:

 - Dissertation (PhD) students (3 prizes)

-- Post-doctoral researchers (2-3 prizes depending on number of presentations)
+- Post-doctoral researchers (2-3 prizes; based on number of presentations)

 The clinical research category is relatively new and is defined as research that: